koterpillar/tianbar/README.md

   makes it easier to interact with various Web services.
 You can also make requests to the local files, for example, to extract CPU activity statistics from `/proc/stat`.
-* HTML5 geolocation API does not work.
-A shim, which uses [freegeoip.net][freegeoip], is provided instead.
 * Interaction with the displayed Web page is limited.
 For example, text fields are not active if there are other windows on the screen, and opening new windows does not work.